 This is a relatively small venue, where flying feels closer to the crowd than in some bigger airfields, even since the change in the regulations.
-The venue also has a mansion, Shuttleworth House, which is usually open to visitors for at least part of airshow days, park-like gardens (Swiss garden) and huge children's outdoor play area.
+The venue also has a mansion, Shuttleworth House, which is usually open to visitors for at least part of Sunday airshow days (but not Saturday airshows), park-like gardens (Swiss garden) and huge children's outdoor play area.

 Old Warden is home to the Shuttleworth Collection of planes from both world wars and earlier, including original pioneering aircraft such as the Bleriot (identical to the one that made the first crossing of the English Channel).
 There are around 40 airworthy planes in eight hangars.